 13. Remember the Kennedy Assassination Not all events in Texas are to be celebrated, but should be remembered and memorialized.
 The Sixth Floor Museum in Dallas chronicles the death of President John F. Kennedy, and the people involved in that sad day in American on November 22, 1963.
 Click HERE to visit their website.

 A visit to the Sixth Floor Museum isn’t complete without a trip to the Texas Theater to see where Oswald was captured.
-Although they don’t do tours, and seldom offer family friendly movies, they will be showing the new Star Wars in December!
-The theater still uses 35mm film, as opposed to digital, and it’s going to be a fun and different way to see the movie, especially if you anticipate your family wanting to see it more than once, like mine!
+Although they don’t do tours, and seldom offer family friendly movies, they will be showing for it’s 30th Anniversary the movie JFK on Nov.
+22, the 58th anniversary of the assassination.
+The movie was filmed in Oak Cliff, and not to date myself, but I remember going to watch the filming!

 While in Oak Cliff, grab dinner at one of our favorite restaurants, La Calle Doce, which offers authentic Mexican seafood dishes, as well as Tex-Mex favorites, in one of the areas renovated old homes with a courtyard and a mariachi band.

-16. See a Wild Bald Eagle These migratory birds returning to Texas each Fall to nest and raise their young before returning to the North for the Summer months, and can be seen all across the state!
+14. See a Wild Bald Eagle These migratory birds return to Texas each Fall to nest and raise their young before returning to the North for the Summer months, and can be seen all across the state!
 While it’s great to wait and see them with their newly hatched babies in winter, you can see them flying and returning to their nest NOW!
-Click HERE for my list of recommended places to see them!

 Keep Having Fun in the Texas Sun!

 Having Fun in the TEXAS Sun is on PINTEREST!
 Use it as a quick resource to find activities in different Texas towns!
 Click HERE!